 Whenever I see the BP logo, I think ‘Adobe Illustrator tutorial’ and it sets off my hay fever.
 Visually unattractive, jarring colours, and overly detailed.
 You can read BP’s explanation here.
 In addition, the lower case minimalist lettering doesn’t work.
 The typography carries no authority, and brings nothing to the design.
 Looks suspiciously like Minion Pro.
 Which is the the default font on Adobe Illustrator.

 Web design has also given logo designers issues regarding the shape and amount of detail that a logo can carry.
 The logo area of a website is a very tight space, with a landscape composition.
 A quick look at the top left of BPs website shows the drawback of a logo as high as it is wide.
 It is just a very bad logo design.

 Number 2.
 Masterchef.
 British world-wide franchised TV programme.

 The Masterchef logo

 It’s aesthetically pleasing, it’s one of the world’s most successful cooking programmes.
 However chefs do not cook with electric hobbs, they cook with gas.
 Which you will also see used on Masterchef.
 A nice design, a nice idea, but should not have gotten past the sketch version.
 You can read about the design here.

 Number 3.
 Glasgow’s very own STV.
 (Scottish Television)

 The closeness of the end part of the ´v` to the edge of the play button/flag is jarring.
 Surprising it hasn’t been angled to match the angle of the background, or to feed out of the button the same way as the ‘t’ feeds in.
 All the distances between elements appear random, which again adds to the lack of harmony.

 I originally wrote this in 2014, and taking a look in 2018 to see if any were updated, and indeed STV’s is.
-There is a very good article here looking at design trends in logo design, and as it points out, during the preceding years there was a trend for simplification and flat design.
-STV however, have made theirs more complicated.
-Although presumably the curve of the additional light blue area, is to soften the sharpness of the play button, and mirror the curves of the typography.
+Despite a trend in logo design for simplification STV have made theirs more complicated.
+It’s still dreadful, as it’s the same bad concept ‘refined’.